quasarframework/quasar-framework.org/source/components/action-sheet.md

 > `ActionSheet.create()` returns a Modal (which you can configure if you wish), so don't forget to call `.show()`

 The last button specified is always used as a *Cancel* option to dismiss the Action Sheet and is displayed distinctively from the rest of the buttons.

+> **IMPORTANT**
+> When user hits the browser/phone/tablet back button, the Action Sheet will get closed automatically.
+This behavior is disabled when running your App within an iframe though.